isomerpages/moe-sgs/_parents/Personalised Digital Learning Programme (PDLP).md

 Permanent Residents (PR) and International Students (IS) who need support can apply for subsidies, particularly those whose Gross Household Income (GHI) is below $4000 or Per Capita Income (PCI) is below $1000.
 If your child qualifies for a subsidy, please submit [Annex D Application for Subsidy (PDLP)](https://www.sgs.edu.sg/wp-content/uploads/2022/01/Annex-D-Application-for-Subsidy-PDLP.docx).

+* * *

+#### Cyberwellness Resources for Parents

+* * *

+#### Frequently Asked Questions and Answers

+A list of answers to Frequently Asked Questions can be found [HERE](https://www.sgs.edu.sg/wp-content/uploads/2021/01/FAQs-on-PDLP-25-Jan-2021-2.pdf).

+If you have any further queries, kindly email us at:
 ![](/images/PDLP/Capture.png)